weymouth/lotus_docs/Docker/README.md

 The script `runDocker` is a wrap around `docker run`, which function is to create a container from the Docker image you have just pulled.
 Also, `runDocker` passes the arguments normally used with `runLotus` to the Docker container and launches `runStat` if the `stat.py` python is present.
 The script `runStat` takes care of actually running `stat.py`, which finally provides the post-processing results.

-The `Dockerfile` script is the "Docker Makefile" that have been used to create the `bfont/lotus` image.
-You do not need this script for running the simulations, but it is informative to have a look and see how the Lotus docker image is created.
+The `Dockerfile` script (no need to copy this one) is the "Docker Makefile" that have been used to create the `bfont/lotus` image.
+It is informative to have a look at it and see how the Lotus docker image is created.
 Ultimatelly, the image is created using the command: `docker build -t bfont/lotus .`

 **9.** Run a simulation using the `lotus.f90` script in the Lotus folder with the `runDocker` bash script: